+What do you have to offer as a professional and how could you positively affect the organisation if you were to be offered the role?
 Sell your key strengths confidently to grab the reader’s attention.
 This will increase the likelihood of progression through the selection process.

 A unique candidate

 Use your cover letter to display your unique combination of skills and experience that relate to the job selection criteria of the role.
-Provide examples that will demonstrate a clear link between your knowledge, experience and abilities and the needs of the employer.
+Provide examples that will demonstrate a clear link between your knowledge, experience and abilities, and the needs of the employer.

 While soft skills, as well as academic skills, are critical for securing an interview, it’s also important to demonstrate your experience in relation to the job description.
 Be sure to include examples of relevant experience in your cover letter to highlight the value you would bring to the role and why you would be the best-suited candidate for the position.